 The USA is home to 87.5 million Millennials (ages 18 to 29).
 In comparison, 83.7 million Americans fall under the “generation X” category (30 to 49-year-olds), whereas the number of baby boomers (aged 50 years and older) is 66.4 million.
-In the infographic below, the University of Southern California’s Online Master of Science in Applied Psychology program took a closer look at the psychology marketers must leverage in order to successfully market to this growing demographic in America.
+In the infographic below, the University of Southern California’s Online Master of Science in Applied Psychology degree took a closer look at the psychology marketers must leverage in order to successfully market to this growing demographic in America.

 Add This Infographic to Your Site